A resource-efficient method for repeated HPO and NAS problems: Conclusion and future work

 \section{Conclusion and future work}

 In this work we introduced a variant of Successive Halving targeting the common use case of repeated HNAS.
-We characterized the problem from a formal prospective and provided an effective algorithm for solving it.
-We tested the new algorithm, RUSH, on a number of different benchmarks involving both Neural Networks (FCNET and NAS201) and the tree-based predictors XGBoost (BANK, COVTYPE and CCDEFAULT).
-RUSH reduced the usage of computate required for HNAS, in most cases with double digit reductions and on-par predictive performance.
+We characterized the problem from a formal perspective and provided an effective algorithm for solving it.
+We tested the new algorithm, RUSH, on a number of different benchmarks involving both Neural Networks and tree-based predictors.
+RUSH reduced the usage of compute required for HNAS.
+In most cases we observed a double digit cost reduction and on-par predictive performance.
 We also created mixed tuning jobs collections (i.e., BALMIX) and ad-hoc experiments to demonstrate empirically the robustness of RUSH to negative transfer.
-We observed lesser improvements when the variance of the evaluation time of the configurations became extremely high, suggesting that a cost-sensitive version of Successive Halving and RUSH could be of interest.
-This will not be an easy task due to the challenges posed by the non-stochastic environment.
-Another research direction is to consider HNAS in the continual learning setting.
-We believe that RUSH and similar approaches could be useful here, in particular when the task information is not available \citep{aljundi2019task, borsos2020coresets}.
+We observed lesser improvements when the variance of the evaluation time of the configurations became extremely high, suggesting that a cost-sensitive version of RUSH following the one already created for SH and HB \citep{CAHB} could be of interest.
+Another research direction would be to consider RUSH-like approaches for HNAS in the continual learning setting (e.g., see \cite{aljundi2019task, borsos2020coresets}).